Integration of External Financing Services in Banking - The Design and Validation of a Digital Finance Platform

 Methods

-This master’s thesis follows the Design Science Research approach outlined by vom Brocke et al. (2020) and is based on the Three Cycle View proposed by Hevner (2007).
-In the Rigor Cycle, a topic-driven literature review was conducted.
-The Relevance Cycle comprised four qualitative expert interviews to incorporate strategic, technological, and market-related perspectives.
-In the Design Cycle, an iterative design sprint was conducted with a total of three evaluation rounds and 18 interviews.
-During this process, a conceptual mock-up was developed and refined step by step.
+This master thesis follows the Design Science Research approach outlined by vom Brocke et al. (2020) and is based on the Three Cycle View proposed by Hevner (2007).
+The study combines a topic-driven literature review, four qualitative expert interviews, and an iterative design sprint with three evaluation rounds and a total of 18 interviews.
+The design sprint interviews were used for the iterative development and refinement of the mock-up, while the expert interviews contributed knowledge in the relevant thematic areas.
 Participants were purposefully selected to incorporate diverse professional and user-related perspectives.
 The evaluation followed the Gioia Methodology (Gioia et al., 2012).